Islesboro, Maine: Education

-Islesboro Central School is one of four island schools in Maine that cover all grades (K–12), the others being North Haven, Vinalhaven, and Mount Desert Island.
+Islesboro Central School is one of five island schools in Maine that cover all grades (K–12), the others being North Haven, Vinalhaven, Mount Desert Island, and Deer Isle.
 It is also unique that it allows mainland students to pay tuition to attend from grades 5 through 12.
 The "magnet" students, and some teachers, who live on the mainland take the ferry across every morning where they are met with a school bus to take them to school.
 Students come from a range of midcoast towns to attend ICS.
-The number of the students in the school fluctuates, but is around 100 students in kindergarten through 12th grade.
+Currently, 18 magnet students from grades 5-12 pay tuition and commute daily, joining 51 island students to form the school community of approximately 82 students.

+The school maintains a student-to-teacher ratio of approximately 5:1 and offers Advanced Placement courses.
+According to recent assessments, 85% of students scored at or above proficient in math and 95% in reading, both exceeding Maine state averages.
 The school is a member of the Busline League for middle school sports, and is in Class D, South, in the Maine Principals' Association.
 The competitive sports offered through the school include cross country running, sailing, soccer, basketball, and Ultimate Frisbee.